arangodb/spring-data/README.md

 # Getting Started

-Spring Data ArangoDB requires ArangoDB 3.1 or higher - which you can download [here](https://www.arangodb.com/download/) - and Java 8 or higher.
 To use Spring Data ArangoDB in your project, your build automation tool needs to be configured to include and use the Spring Data ArangoDB dependency.
 Example with Maven:

 ``` xml
 <dependency>